uhop/dotfiles/README.md

   * `firefox` &mdash; a web browser (it comes preinstalled).
   * `postman` &mdash; a tool for debugging network services.
     * It is available as a flatpak, but apparently it is completely unusable.
+* `AppImageLauncher`
+  * It is installed using the official `.deb` file or the PPA: https://github.com/TheAssassin/AppImageLauncher/wiki/Install-on-Ubuntu-or-Debian